 That is to say, for the money, you can buy different tools that are on par with or even slightly above average quality.
 Although renowned for catering to consumers, professionals are welcome to use its brand.

-What We Like About Ryobi
+What I Like About Ryobi

 Ease of Use